refinedev/refine/documentation/blog/2022-02-21-react-antd-admin.md

 #### Key features​

-🔥 Headless : So you can bring your own UI and fuel it with Refine for top speed development.
+🔥 Headless : Works with any UI framework

 ⚙️ Zero-configuration : One-line setup with superplate.
 It takes less than a minute to start a project.